Princess Charlotte of Wales (1796–1817): Childhood

-Princess Caroline's unconventional behaviour led, in 1807, to accusations that she had had sexual relations with other men since the separation.
-Caroline was caring for a young child, William Austin, who was alleged to be her child by another man.
+Caroline's unconventional behaviour led, in 1807, to accusations that she had had sexual relations with other men since the separation.
+She was caring for a young child, William Austin, who was alleged to be her child by another man.
 The Prince of Wales hoped that what was termed "the Delicate Investigation" would turn up evidence of adultery that would permit him to get a divorce, and forbade Charlotte to see her mother.
 Charlotte was aware of the investigation.
 The ten-year-old was deeply hurt when mother and daughter caught sight of each other in the park, and Caroline, obedient to the Prince's command to have no contact with Charlotte, pretended not to see her.
-To George's bitter disappointment, the investigating committee found no evidence Caroline had had a second child, though it noted that the Princess's behaviour was very much open to misconstruction.
+To George's bitter disappointment, the investigating committee found no evidence Caroline had had a second child, though it noted that her behaviour was very much open to misconstruction.
 The King, who was fond of Caroline, had refused to see her during the investigation, but began to receive her again afterwards.
 After the conclusion of the Delicate Investigation, the Prince reluctantly allowed Charlotte to see her mother again, with the condition that William Austin not be a playmate.